coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/ca-installation.rst

 =================================================

 This page enumerates the steps *we* use to set up a self-signed certificate authority (CA).
-This is something that only needs to be done once per BigchainDB network, by the organization managing the network, i.e. the CA is for the whole network.
+This is something that only needs to be done once per corechaindb network, by the organization managing the network, i.e. the CA is for the whole network.
 We use Easy-RSA.